Water transport in India

-Jawaharlal Nehru port of Mumbai has been developed as one of the major ports.
+Jawaharlal Nehru Port of Mumbai has been developed as one of the major ports.
 It is the only fully mechanized port of India.
 The biggest port is Mumbai which handles largest number of ships as well as trade.
-Kandla port in Gujarat compensates the loss of Karachi Port (Pakistan).
+Kandla port in Gujarat compensates the loss of the Port of Karachi to Pakistan.
 Vishakhapatnam is the third largest port of India.
 Kolkata is the largest inland port of Asia.

-Inland Waterways Authority of India vision to raise India's 111 national waterway's current cargo handling capacity from 55 MT in 2017-18 and 72 MT in 2018–19 to 100 MT by 2021–22.
+Inland Waterways Authority of India has a vision to raise India's 111 national waterway's current cargo handling capacity from 55 MT in 2017–18 and 72 MT in 2018–19 to 100 MT by 2021–22.

 Benefits of waterways transport

 The cost of water transport in India is roughly ₹0.5 a kilometre, as compared to ₹1 by railways and ₹1.5 by roads.
 Water transport has received significant attention in recent times as logistical costs in India are some of the highest among major countries—18 percent in India versus 8-10 percent in China and 10-12 percent in the European Union.
 To increase the share of waterways in inland transport, the National Waterways Act, 2016 was passed which proposed 106 additional National Waterways.
 This has the potential to greatly reduce the cost of transportation and lower the nation's carbon footprint by moving traffic from surface roads and railroads to waterways.
 Prime Minister Narendra Modi launched the first Ro-Ro ferry service in Gujarat in October 2017.

 Freight transport by waterways is highly under-utilized in India compared to other large countries and geographic areas such as the United States, China and the European Union.
 The total cargo moved (in tonne kilometres) by inland waterways was 0.1 percent of the total inland traffic in India, compared to the 21 percent figure for the United States.